SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     !! var y = MyClass.init
     !!                 ^

-Initializer expressions are also used to delegate to the initializer of a superclass: ::
+You also use an initializer expression to delegate to the initializer of a superclass: ::

     init() {
        // ...
-Initialization goes here ...
+Subclass initialization ...
        super.init()
     }